ShaksRA/ai-template-editor/AI_USAGE.md

 ## Tools/models used

-I used **Claude** (Anthropic) as my primary AI coding tool for this assignment, working in an agentic chat session where I could hand it the assignment PDF, review what it produced, and direct changes as I went.
-I used it across the whole task: scoping the data model, writing the components and logic, writing and running the test suite, and drafting the three required docs, which I then reviewed and edited myself.
-I didn't use any other AI tools (no Copilot, no separate code-review model).
+For this assignment, I mainly used **Claude (Anthropic)** as an AI coding assistant whenever I needed help.
+I worked with it in an agentic chat setup, where I could provide the assignment PDF, review the output, and give it additional instructions or corrections based on what I wanted.
+I used Claude at different stages of the task, including planning the data model, developing the components and core logic, creating and running tests, and preparing the three required documents.
+I didn’t simply rely on its output—I reviewed the code and documentation myself and made the necessary changes before considering the work complete.
+I did not use any other AI coding or code-review tools, such as GitHub Copilot or a separate review model.

 ## Example 1 — planning / product-framing interaction (redacted/paraphrased)